life-itself/web3/notes/collective-action-problems-and-climate-change.md

   * Are effectively a form of indulgence where you pay for the right to pollute the environment by paying off the damage via some future project or activity.
 You're not seeking to solve the problem, but rather to mitigate it.
 It doesn't seek to fix the root of the problem: that we're burning fossil fuels.
 Buying tokens that represent tree planting in the future will not solve climate change.
   * People will and can exploit these mechanisms to maximize their capacity to pollute.
 Secondary markets for carbon credits are driven by bizarre corruption.
 Tesla has made a lot of money on secondary markets trading carbon credits
 * Web3 Common Theme: [Technosolutionism](../concepts/technosolutionism.md) via the [financialization of everything](../claims/is-hyperfinancialization.md)
-  * Let’s turn the abstract idea of fighting climate change into a [ficticious commodity](../concepts/ficticious-commodity.md) to be traded on the market.
+  * Let’s turn the abstract idea of fighting climate change into a [fictitious commodity](../concepts/ficticious-commodity.md) to be traded on the market.
   * This is a distraction from actual solutions.
 Of which there is no financial silver bullet.
   * Just adding an additional layer of complexity to fighting climate change.
 Such a project absorbs time, money, and runs on [proof of work](../concepts/proof-of-work.md) which requires a large amount of energy.
 All these resources could be better allocated.
 * Anything we can do we can afford.
 The money exists, the problem is doing supranational coordination of solutions and allocating resources to those projects.
   * Mark Carney proposed to COP26 to allocate $130 trillion to help address solutions to climate change. **The money to fight climate change absolutely exists, but sufficient funds is not the issue.**
   * “Anything we can actually do we can afford.”  — John Maynard Keynes
   * Unfettered capitalism is a process of commoditizing everything, privatizing the commons and destroying that which has no value and converting everything into private profit.
-    * [Crypto asset](../concepts/cryptoasset.md) are an extension of that program to an even more extreme level.
+    * [Crypto assets](../concepts/cryptoasset.md) are an extension of that program to an even more extreme level.
   * **Our system will continue exploiting fossil fuels so long as the private costs to capitalists are much lower than the societal cost.**
   * Vague appeals to new mechanism designs and appeals to absolute free [markets](../concepts/market.md) about “aligning incentives” can’t conceive of solutions outside their own capitalist logics.
 * Overall: